def616/scViewer/README.md

 **scViewer** is an app that makes Scanpy-based analysis of single cell data easy and accessible.
 It supports the standard pipeline for single cell data analysis from pre-processing to differential gene expression.
 It also supports advanced analysis that allows users to analyze their data catered to their questions.

+It is available via docker deployment, and also as a .dmg file for those who don't want to code!

 ---

 ## Features